 What happens when an employee fails to show up for work and has not made efforts to call in or notify you of their absence?
-It can be frustrating to employers, supervisors, HR managers, as well as their colleagues who know they’ll have to cover an extra shift.
-It also puts the management in a stressful situation of trying to find a replacement to fill the position.
+This can be frustrating to employers, supervisors, and HR managers who need to fill the position.
+Even their colleagues will get stressed, knowing they’ll have to cover an extra shift.

 In most cases, it’s easy to blame a no-call, no-show employee, and the obvious cause of action is termination.
+After all, the AdvancePCS Center for Work and Health reports that absenteeism costs U.S. companies $225.8 billion a year.
 However, given the high turnover rate, you could try to understand the cause of absence and failure to call in before taking such drastic action.

 What Does No Call No Show Mean?

 A no call no show describes a scenario where an employee fails to show up for work.
 Moreover, they do not give advance notice to the employer, supervisor, or HR manager.
 These situations are pretty frequent in most companies, and in our post today, we focus on how to handle no call no show employees.

 It’s understandable that in life, emergencies can happen when we least expect it—from car troubles to death in the family to sudden hospitalization.
 According to the U.S. Bureau of Labor Statistics, 2.3% of the country’s workforce miss work due to injuries and illnesses.
 We can’t control some of these things.